Code of Conduct

 “PG-13” Con

-While there are no minors attending Camp Feral!, camp Arowhon staff do sometimes have children on site.
+While no minors are attending Camp Feral!, Camp Arowhon staff do sometimes have children on site.
 Please be mindful of this when in public spaces around camp.

 Do not display inappropriate artwork at any time, including the Trading Post.
 Any artist with adult content should place it in designated binders, using cleverly placed post it notes if required.